neyya/NeyyaAndroidSDK/README.md

 Any contributions, large or small, major features, bug fixes, unit tests are welcomed and appreciated but will be thoroughly reviewed and discussed.

-You can run the test suite by following the instructions on the [Running the Test Suite](https://github.com/pardom/ActiveAndroid/wiki/Running-the-Test-Suite) Wiki page.

 ## Author

 Zacharias Manuel |  www.myneyya.com